aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-images/_index.md

 1. Apply filter to get picture shapes.
 1. Save resultant Visio diagram to the local space.
 #### **Replace a Picture Shape Programming Sample**
-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-IconAndPictures-ReplaceShapePicture-ReplaceShapePicture.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-IconAndPictures-ReplaceShapePicture-ReplaceShapePicture.java" >}}
 ## **Import Bitmap Image as a Visio Shape**
 Aspose.Diagram for Java API now allows developers to import a bitmap image as a Microsoft Visio shape.
 ### **Insert a BMP Image in Visio**